Discover Lucie Socrate: an unexpected champion of interior design

 Lucie's journey into the world of interior began only recently, in 2021.
 With a background in , she took on the challenge of training as an interior architect, leveraging her innate sense of style and aesthetics.
 Her studio is a testament to her bold universe, a ‘feel-good' space that seeks to preserve and embrace the history of places and their resources.

-Her creative approach is shaped by her preferences in and .
+Her creative approach is shaped by her preferences in colors and .
 Lucie is particularly fond of pairing winter colors such as garnet, purple, and eggplant with summer hues like powder pink, orange, and jungle green.
 Glass is her material of choice, appreciated for its versatility in shape and use, and its recyclable

 One of Lucie's favorite designers is Timothée Leclabart, known for his ‘Boo' creations.
 These pieces, which stand as a fusion between seats and totems, are rife with energy and cheerfulness, reflecting Lucie's own aesthetic.